Hold My Beer!

 Shepherds’ cottages in Lesotho are often quite primitive affairs, used itinerantly as their flocks graze in that area; then moving on to pastures new, where – especially in winter – a new shelter may be built, or an old one re-roofed with available grass or shrubs.

-We enjoyed their hospitality there when we went up to celebrate the new chef at the castle above serve his first formal meal.
+But the Shepherd’s Cottage Denyse and Mike built was far more comfy.
+We enjoyed their hospitality there when we went up to celebrate the new chef at their castle high above on the hilltop, serve his first formal meal.
 A lovely experience!

 ~~~oo0oo~~~